rHermes/adventofcode/README.md

 ### 2022

+#### 20

+Kind of a cool task, where I had to use bidict to get things working. pypy made a real difference here, but I know this can be done much faster, if I just figure out where my bug is in the indexing.

 #### 16 LEADERBOARD MOFOS

 Well, this was a really nice surprise, given that I would have placed very